mageekguy/autoloader/README.md

 The file `autoloader.php` returns an anonymous function which should be used to setup the autoloader.
 This anonymous function takes four arguments:

-1. An array where each key is a namespace and each value the directory which contains classes in this namespace;
+1. An array where each key is a namespace and each value is the directory which contains classes in this namespace,
-2. An optional file format, its default value is `%s.php`;
+2. An optional file format, its default value is `%s.php`,
 3. An optional array where each key is a namespace and each value is an another namespace, to define aliasing on namespaces.
-Its default value is `null`;
+Its default value is `null`,
 4. An optional array where each key is a fully qualified class name (whitout leading `\`) and each value is an another fully qualified class name (whitout leading `\`), to define aliasing on classes.
 Its default value is `null`.

 So, to use this anonymous function, just do: